rimikkusu/Snip/README.md

 ## Getting started

-1. Launch SnipGPT and open the Control Center.
+1. Launch Snip and open the Control Center.
 2. Add an OpenAI or Gemini API key and pick a model.
 3. Set your capture shortcut and preferred overlay position.
 4. Optionally add PDFs under Documents.